Chapter 21

 Passing his torch to his sister, Cody squatted and reached for the glass.
 It fell straight back, a puff of dust billowing out from beneath.

 Leaning forward, Cody picked up the glass, a thin gray plate about two feet square.
 Filled with curiosity, the boy set to brushing away centuries of dust in hope that some mystery might be revealed.
-As he did, the flames of the torches appeared to come alive in the glass.
+As he did, the flames of the torches seemed to come alive in the glass.

 Cody threw the plate down like a hot potato.